games-automata-play/games-automata-play.github.io/_posts/2019-11-20-armed_bandits_upper_bound.md

 <p class="intro"><span class="dropcap">W</span>e present a proof that the upper confidence bound yields an (asymptotically) optimal algorithm for regret minimisation of multi-armed bandits.</p>

 This result was proved by Auer, Cesa-Bianchi, and Fischer in [this paper](http://homes.di.unimi.it/cesa-bianchi/Pubblicazioni/ml-02.pdf).
-The proof is the same, with some more context and explanations.
+The proof is essentially the same (some calculations are a bit different).

 The setting is the following: there are $K$ machines, which are each given by a distribution on rewards in $[0,1]$.
 Initially, we do not know anything except for the number $K$ of machines.